fastrgv/RufasCube/README.md

 whence the linker should now be able to find what it wants.
 But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses your accelerated-graphic-driver.

-## Build using GPR:

-Copy the appropriate gpr file versions from the ./buildScriptGpr/ directory.
-Then execute the driver.
-For example on OSX copy these 3 files:

-* soundlib_osx.gpr
-* app_osx.gpr
-* osxgpr.sh

-Then execute osxgpr.sh.
-Finally, in the case of OSX, you must rename the output to

-rufascube_osx

-in order for the APP-bundle to function normally.

 ------------------------